iammukeshm/CleanArchitecture.WebApi/README.md

 <a href="https://www.buymeacoffee.com/codewithmukesh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" width="200"  ></a>

+## Share it!
+I have personally not come across an clean implementation on a WebAPI. which is the reason that i started building this up.
+There are quite a lot of improvements and fixes along the way from the day I started out.
+Thanks to the community for the support and suggestions.
+Please share this Repository within your developer community, if you think that this would a difference!
+Thanks.

 ## Licensing
 iammukeshm/CleanArchitecture.WebApi Project is licensed with the [MIT License](https://github.com/iammukeshm/CleanArchitecture.WebApi/blob/master/LICENSE).